 I have no idea how to pull functions out of Excel so there was a messy step where everything was fit to a polynomial regression function, in the end the impact from this was negligible

 TopGolf balls do not behave the same as regular golf balls.
 Based on Trackman 4 data I reported here, off driver the ball speed is 4.6% lower, launch is 6.1% lower, and spin is 28.6% higher.
-These data match my anecdotal experience at TopGolf (I’m not a walking launch monitor but I can tell spin was high and speeds were down a bit).
+These data match my anecdotal experience at TopGolf.
 Simulations will be ran using these modified numbers, as these changes in trajectory have a significant impact on distance and apex, and thus the potential to clear the TopGolf net.

 I used the data above to make a simple, linear model relating regular balls to TopGolf balls.
 This linear model assumes a constant, proportional relationship between the performance of the two classes of golf balls.
 In reality, I think at extreme swing speeds / launch conditions, factors like material deformation and aerodynamic drag will not be captured by what I do here.
 Does a TopGolf ball’s dimple pattern lead to more drag and shorter flight than, say, a ProV1?
-I have no idea.
+I suspect so but don’t have any data to back that up.

 Long drivers routinely get ball speeds >220mph, so it may be a bold assumption that my data at ~150mph describe the relationship well.
 Some more complex model underlies the relationship of these balls that I don’t have the ability to describe.